push0ebp/sig-database/README.md

 TODO : ubuntu categorization into os version -> into libc version

-I encountered error in making signature with pelf (Unknown relocation type), so couldn't make pat file.
+I encountered error in making signature on other architectures (mips, powerpc) with pelf (Unknown relocation type), so couldn't make pat file.

 If you know solution for this problem, contact me and reflect it to these.